-BIBL 123 Old Testament Survey and 124 New Testament Survey (6 hrs)

-BIBL 211 Old Testament Images of God (3 hrs)

-3 additional hrs of Old Testament courses

-6 additional hrs of New Testament courses
+BIBL 123 Old Testament Survey and 124 New Testament Survey (6 hrs) BIBL 211 Old Testament Images of God (3 hrs) 3 additional hrs of Old Testament courses 6 additional hrs of New Testament courses

 BIBL 123.
-Old Testament Survey - An examination of the Old Testament, its content, background, and significance.
+Old Testament Survey - An examination of the Old Testament its content, background, and significance.
 Required of all students.
+Also available as an online course.
 Offered fall term each year.
 Three semester hours.

 BIBL 124.
 New Testament Survey - A study of the New Testament, including a survey of its Jewish and Hellenistic backgrounds.
 Required of all students.
+Also available as an online course.
 Offered spring term each year.
 Three semester hours.